U.S. House panel announces contempt proceedings against Pompeo | Politics

 The U.S. House Foreign Affairs Committee announced contempt proceedings against Secretary of State Mike Pompeo on Friday, citing his refusal to comply with a subpoena for records into his "transparently political misuse" of department resources.

-The Democratic chairman of the committee, Eliot Engel, also cited a speech Pompeo recorded in Jerusalem for this week's Republican National Convention and said he had "demonstrated alarming disregard for the laws and rules governing his own conduct and for the tools the constitution provides to prevent government corruption."
-"He seems to think the office he holds, the department he runs, the personnel he oversees, and the taxpayer dollars that pay for all of it are there for his personal and political benefit," Engel said.
+The Democratic chairman of the House of Representatives committee, Eliot Engel, also cited a speech Pompeo recorded in Jerusalem for this week's Republican National Convention.
+Engel said Pompeo had "demonstrated alarming disregard for the laws and rules governing his own conduct and for the tools the Constitution provides to prevent government corruption."
+"He seems to think the office he holds, the department he runs, the personnel he oversees, and the taxpayer dollars that pay for all of it are there for his personal and political benefit," Engel said in a statement.

+A State Department representative Engel's statement was "political theatrics" and that the department had offered to provide the documents to Engel on condition that he send a letter explaining the foreign policy issue he is investigating that requires them.
+"Once this letter is received, the Department will produce the documents," the representative said.

-In his speech shown to the RNC on Tuesday, Pompeo praised Trump's foreign policy record.
-Critics said he broke with decades of protocol in using his appointed office for partisan purposes and Joaquin Castro, head of the House Foreign Affairs Committee's oversight subcommittee, said his move may have been illegal.
+In his speech shown to the Republican convention on Tuesday, Pompeo praised Trump's foreign policy record.
+Critics said he broke with decades of protocol in using his appointed office for partisan purposes.
+Joaquin Castro, head of the House Foreign Affairs Committee's oversight subcommittee, said his move may have been illegal.

 ALSO READ